Passing Arguments to the Script

 echo $#

-Executing the script on terminal as,
+Executing the script on the terminal as:

 bash my_shopping.sh apple 5 banana 8 "Fruit Basket" 15